Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 6. **int_month**: Numerical.
 Automatic plotting by season.
 Can either take 6 or 3
 7. **palette**: character.
 User specified color palette

+Below an example of the climate_change_signal function:

 ![Kenya](https://user-images.githubusercontent.com/83447905/157858189-590c3fb9-87a8-4f3e-8443-8c27fb337125.png)
-Mean and standard deviation of the climate change signal for dry days in Kenya (days with less than 1 mm of rain), January-March.
-The first plot indicates the overall difference in dry days (average of 6 CORDEX-CORE models) from historical period (1976-2005).
+*Mean and standard deviation of the climate change signal for precipitation in Kenya, January-March.
+The first plot indicates the overall difference in total annual precipitation (average of 6 CORDEX-CORE models) from historical period (1976-2005).
 The black dot indicates whether at least 60% of the models agree in the sign of the climate change signal (positive or negative).
-The second plot show the standard deviation in the climate change signal for dry days from 6 CORDEX-CORE models.
-Figure produced with the Climate HAzard toolbox (CHAT) developed at FAO (Climate Risks Team)
+The second plot show the standard deviation in the climate change signal calculated from the 6 CORDEX-CORE models.
+Figure produced with the Climate HAzard toolbox (CHAT) developed at FAO (Climate risk team)*

 ## proj function